 Sub-$700 Home Theater Shootout

-This review of the Optoma HD29Darbee is the third of eight reviews of 1080p home theater projectors priced under $700 that will be posted over the coming week.
-The projectors in this group review will also include the BenQ HT1070A, the Epson Home Cinema 1060, the Optoma HD143x and HD27e, and three models from ViewSonic, the PJD7720HD, the PJD7828HDL, and the Pro7827HD.
-The specs and prices of all of these models can be seen side by side in our Compare section here: Sub-$700 Home Theater Shootout
+This review of the Optoma HD143X is the first of eight reviews of 1080p home theater projectors priced under $700 that will be posted over the coming week.
+The projectors in this group review will include the BenQ HT1070A, the Epson Home Cinema 1060, three models from Optoma, the HD143x, HD27e, and HD29Darbee, and three models from ViewSonic, the PJD7720HD, the PJD7828HDL, and the Pro7827HD.
+The specs and prices of all of these models can be seen here: Sub-$700 Home Theater Shootout

 Connection Panel Inputs:

 Throw distance.
-The throw distance for a 120" 16:9 diagonal image with the 1.1x zoom lens ranges from about 12.9 to 14.1 feet.
-You can find the throw distance range for the image size you want by using the Optoma HD29Darbee Projection Calculator.
+The throw distance for a 120" 16:9 diagonal image with the 1.1x zoom lens ranges from about 12.8 to 14.1 feet.
+The Optoma HD143X Projection Calculator will let you find the throw distance required for the screen size you want.

 You support ProjectorCentral when you buy